-Virtual tours and programs are available!
-Our specially-trained team of Museum educators facilitate custom virtual tours and lectures.
+In-person and virtual tours and programs are now available!
+Our specially-trained team of Museum educators facilitate custom tours and lectures.
 We would love to work with you on designing a program that meets the needs and interests of your group.

 Nonprofit organizations that work with underserved communities may request programs at no cost.
 An underserved community is one in which individuals lack basic access to arts programs due to factors such as geography, economic conditions, ethnic background, or disability.
 College classrooms visiting with a professor also qualify for free programs.